a-scie/lift/docs/providers.md

 referencable by the interpreter `id` you supply in [command](science-model-command) `#{id}` substitutions.
 Additionally, interpreter providers can provide keyed access to important files and binaries within the distribution archives that you can reference via `{#id:<key>}`.
-The documentation for each interpreter provider will detail both the distibution archive file keys supported and the configuration information required.
+The documentation for each interpreter provider will detail both the distribution archive file keys supported and the configuration information required.

 (built-in-providers)=